tradingview/lightweight-charts/docs/series-basics.md

 ### Overriding autoscale

-By default, chart scales data automatically, based on visible range of data.
-However for some reasons one could need overriding this behavior.
+By default, the chart scales data automatically based on visible data range.
+However, for some reasons one could need overriding this behavior.
-There is an options called `autoscaleProvider` that allows overriding visible price range for series
+There is an option called `autoscaleProvider` that allows overriding visible price range for series

 ```javascript
 var firstSeries = chart.addLineSeries({